Incoming Students | Global Scholars

 Incoming first-year students have a unique opportunity to begin their journey with the Global Scholars First-year Seminar and companion short-term study abroad courses.

 NEW!
-Global Scholars First Year Seminar: Gathering Peace
+Global Scholars First Year Seminar: Costa Rica

-Fall 2022 First-Year Seminar + Winter 2023 Study Abroad in Tahiti, French Polynesia
+Fall 2024 First-Year Seminar + Winter 2025 Study Abroad in Costa Rica

 The Global Scholars Program makes international education safe and affordable.
 Travel with your first-year seminar faculty and classmates.
 Pacific pays most of the cost.
 You pay only airfare.